-On January 1, 2024, the Michigan Office of Retirement Services (ORS) automatically updated state income tax withholding to "No Withholding" for retirees born in 1945 or before receiving a pension resulting from work in the Judges Retirement System.
+On January 1, 2024, ORS automatically updated state income tax withholding to "No Withholding" for retirees receiving a pension resulting from work in the State Police Retirement System.

-Starting March 1, 2024, ORS began automatically updating state income tax calculations based on the age, filing status, and 2024 maximum deduction amounts for those born between 1946-1962.
 For most affected retirees, this will result in a decrease in the amount of state tax being deducted from your pension, starting with the March 2024 pension payment.

-For more information about deduction amounts, scroll to the Retirement state tax changes chart on the website, or view the frequently asked questions page.
+For more information about deduction amounts, view the frequently asked questions page on the ORS website.